brusMX/brusMX.github.io/_posts/2016-12-21-rdp-to-ubuntu.md

 title: How to connect through VNC to Ubuntu on Azure
 ---

-Connecting to an ubuntu box using VNC.
+Connecting to an Ubuntu Server using VNC.
+Note*:

 ## Requirements